lololchike/Portfolio_Week_Two/README.md

 Akan names-Ghanian culture.

 project description
-In Ghana children are given their first name which corresponds to the day in the week they were born
+Akan names are derived from Ghanian culture.
+Frequently in Ghana, children are given their first name as a 'day name' which corresponds to the day in the week they were born

 Author(s) information
 Lucy Ipato Ololchike